dawsbot/openg/readme.md

 ```
 $ openm
-  //=>opens the npmjs module page for the current directory in browser
+//=> opens the npmjs module page for the current directory in browser

 $ openm chalk
-  //=>opens the npmjs module page for chalk in browser
+//=> opens the npmjs module page for chalk in browser

+$ openm inf sist openm
+//=> opens the npmjs module pages for inf, sist, and openm in browser
 ```

 <br>